axtk/react-store/README.md

 ## Single-store setup

-The following example shows that an invocation of the `useStore` hook is enough to set up the shared state in a React app.
-All further enhancements covered in the subsequent sections are optional and they can be gradually added later to fulfil other needs.
+The following example shows that an invocation of the `useStore` hook introduced below is enough to set up the shared state in a React app.
+The enhancements covered in the subsequent sections are optional and they can be gradually added later to fulfil other related needs.

 The term *store* will stand for an object where the shared state will reside.
 Here the store is returned from the `useStore` hook.
 When this hook is called in a component, the component gets subscribed to the store to remain up-to-date whenever the store gets updated.